widgetbook/widgetbook-hosting/packages/github/README.md

 ## Inputs

-The defines the following inputs
+The action defines the following inputs

 ### `path`